cyberbotics/webots/docs/guide/controller-programming.md

 ### Console Output

-As mentionned above, outputting something from the controller will be redirected by Webots to the console.
-The Webots console can not be used interactively but still supports some basic ANSI sequences.
-One can output text with certain style, using color for example.
+As mentioned earlier, printing to `stdout` or `stderr` from a controller will be redirected by default to the Webots console.

-Currently the console supports the following:
+Note however, that the Webots console doesn't support `stdin` input.
+Like most terminals, it supports a few basic [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) for setting text styles and clearing the content of the console:
   - 8 bit color (foreground and background)
   - Bold style
   - Underline style